wp-plugins/chcounter-widget/readme.txt

 Contributors: Kolja Schleich
 Tags: plugin, sidebar, widget, visitor counter, counter, integration Requires at least: 2.7
-Tested up to: 4.1
+Tested up to: 4.2.4
-Stable tag: 3.1.5
+Stable tag: 3.1.6

 A simple plugin to create a widget for [chCounter](http://chcounter.org).

 == Description ==

-Create a widget for [chCounter](http://chcounter.org).
+Create a widget for [chCounter](http://chcounter.org) and is bundled with the plugin.
 It can display all [20 output values](http://chcounter.org/index.php?s=alle-ausgabewerte) that chCounter supports.

 The parameters to display are controlled via the admin panel.
 There's also an option to make chCounter invisible while active and counting